 Rail could also be a viable solution for goods arriving from Asia bound for the United States, especially on, or near, the West Coast.

 Transporting goods by truck is another option.
-Currently, the market is oversaturated, and trucking capacity is not an issue, as there are so many carriers.
+Currently, there are many carriers in the market, so trucking capacity is not an issue.

-At MVP Logistics, we have been quick in diverting shipments to alternative carriers, including less-than-truckload (LTL) freight shipments.
+At MVP Logistics, we quickly reroute shipments to other carriers, including LTL freight.

 Air